ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 CMW may need to be transported in PKIX formats, such as Certificate Signing Requests (CSRs) or in X.509 Certificates and Certificate Revocation Lists (CRLs).

-The use of CMW in CSRs is documented in {{-csr-a}}, while its application in X.509 Certificates and CRLs is detailed in Section 6.1 of {{DICE-arch}}.
+The use of CMW in CSRs is documented in {{-csr-a}}, while one of the possible applications in X.509 Certificates and CRLs is detailed in Section 6.1 of {{DICE-arch}}.

 This section outlines the CMW extension designed to carry CMW objects.
 {{privcons}} discusses some privacy considerations related to the transport of CMW in X.509 formats.